Squirtle12/Squirtle12.github.io/_pages/about.md

 Work Experience
 ======
-* Alibaba – Beijing
+Alibaba – Beijing
-* AI Engineer, Front-end
+AI Engineer, Front-end
 * 2021 - Present
-* Played a key role in driving AI initiatives to enhance R&D efficiency and reshape development paradigms.
-* propelling its 0-to-1 development by designing and implementing key functionalities.
+* Served as a core contributor to the ACoder initiative, propelling its 0-to-1 development by designing and implementing key functionalities.

 Interests
 ======